Home Sănătate How does a lack of vitamins and microelements manifest?

 1443201617_24ceb473b5f3d0afed3eef3f5cca09d5

-The main function of iron in the body is the formation of hemoglobin in the blood, as well as to protect our body from harmful bacteria, because without it it is simply impossible to have strong immunity.
-He also takes an active part in the work of the thyroid gland, or rather in the synthesis of hormones produced by it.
-In addition, for the B vitamins to work in full measure, iron is simply needed for this.
-But for the absorption of iron, you need vitamin C, manganese, copper and cobalt.
+The main function of iron in the body is the formation of hemoglobin in the blood, and also to protect our body from harmful bacteria, because without it it is simply impossible to have a strong immune system.
+It also takes an active part in the functioning of the thyroid gland, or more precisely in the synthesis of the hormones it produces.
+In addition, for B vitamins to work fully, iron is simply necessary for this.
+But for the absorption of iron you need vitamin C, manganese, copper and cobalt.

 • Strange eating habits.
-For example, there is a desire to eat chalk, clay, sand, raw dough, minced meat or gnaw cereals.
-An interesting feature can also be noted in those whose calcium levels are below normal - they like unusual smells: gasoline, acetone, rubber, damp earth, kerosene, etc.
+For example, there is a desire to eat chalk, clay, sand, raw dough, minced meat, or chew cereal.
+You can also note an interesting feature in those whose calcium levels are below normal - they like unusual smells: gasoline, acetone, rubber, damp earth, kerosene, etc.

 • Changes in the skin, its appendages and hair.
-There is severe dryness and peeling of the skin, it can crack.
+There is severe dryness and flaking of the skin, and it may crack.
 Transverse stripes appear on the nails, and the plate itself becomes concave.
-Hair becomes dull, may start to turn gray ahead of time.
+Hair becomes dull and may begin to turn gray prematurely.

 • Teeth suffer, caries appears again and again despite timely treatment.
-Cracked lips.
+Cracks in the corners of the lips.

 • The whites of the eyes become bluish.

-• Weakness of all muscles, up to urinary incontinence.
-Sneezing and coughing can lead to involuntary emptying.
+• Weakness of all muscles, including urinary incontinence.
+Sneezing and coughing can lead to involuntary bowel movements.

-• In children, the deficiency is expressed in mental retardation.
+• In children, deficiency is expressed in mental retardation.

 • Weak immunity.

-The main reason for the appearance of iron deficiency is unhealthy diet.
-The problem is especially often noted among those who neglect food of animal origin, for example, among vegetarians.
-Severe blood loss also leads to a decrease in the level of iron in the blood.
+The main cause of iron deficiency is poor diet.
+The problem is especially common among those who neglect food of animal origin, for example, vegetarians.
+Severe blood loss also leads to a decrease in iron levels in the blood.

 24557f11-1b0d-4838-8aa9-8d22e74765c4

-The shortage of this element can be determined by the following criteria:
+The lack of this element can be determined by the following signs:

 • increased nervousness;